MithranMurugavel/VirtualMouse/README.md

-This project is based controlling the 🖱 mouse movement using hand ☝ gesture Developed by using python🐍, opencv, mediapipe and some other presented at Nandha Innovation day '24 at Nandha Institution
+This project is based on controlling the 🖱 mouse movement using a hand ☝ gesture Developed by using Python 🐍, OpenCV, Mediapipe and some other presented at Nandha Innovation Day '24 at Nandha Institution